MRAK Increases Safety and Efficiency

 For radio-denied EOD operations, the ACS is a “smart” fiber optic communication system that automatically deploys and retrieves the fiber optic cable as the platform travels.
 A large fiber spool enables operations up to 1.5 miles from the Base Station.

 The facility comprises over 63,000-ft2 of space including offices, shops, laboratories, dedicated QA/QC areas, a clean room, inventory storage/control, and large indoor testing areas.
 A majority of the space is used for prototyping, manufacturing, storing and maintaining ARA products.
-More than 55 acres of open space provide abundant outdoor testing areas for robotic unmanned ground and air vehicles, sensors, etc.
+47 acres of open space provide abundant outdoor testing areas for robotic unmanned ground and air vehicles, sensors, etc.

 The ARA facility includes: